-- IFRS 16: Leases This has not had a significant impact on the financial statements. - IFRIC 23: Uncertainty over Income Tax Treatments This has not had a significant impact on the financial statements. - Amendments to IAS 9: Plan Amendment, Curtailment or Settlement This has not had a significant impact on the financial statements. - Amendments to IAS 28: Long-term Interests in Associates and Joint Ventures This has not had a significant impact on the financial statements. - Amendments to IFRS 9: Prepayments Features with Negative Compensation This has not had a significant impact on the financial statements. - Annual Improvements to IFRS Standards 2015-2017 Cycle This has not had a significant impact on the financial statements.
+- Onerous contracts Costs of Fulfilling a Contract (Amendments to IAS 37) This has not had a significant impact on the financial statements. - Property, plant and equipment: Proceeds before intended use (Amendments to IAS 16) This has not had a significant impact on the financial statements. - Reference to the Conceptual Framework (Amendments to IFRS 3) This has not had a significant impact on the financial statements. - Annual Improvements to IFRS Standards 2018-2020 This has not had a significant impact on the financial statements.